Shortlisted for the Short Fiction/University of Essex Prize 2020

 I’m a writer of short fiction, creative non-fiction and poetry, and take writing and reviewing commissions.
 I’m editing my first novel, The Islets, and writing a hybrid memoir about literary translation as part of a fully-funded PhD in Creative and Critical Writing at UEA.

-My writing has appeared or is forthcoming in Best British Short Stories 2021, That’s the Colour: Short Stories Inspired by Low, Spells: 21st Century Occult Poetry, On Relationships: An Anthology, The London Magazine, Podium (Vienna), Ambit, 3:AM, Another Gaze, Somesuch Stories, Hotel, Structo, and elsewhere.
+My fiction and poetry have appeared or are forthcoming in Best British Short Stories 2021, That’s the Colour: Short Stories Inspired by Low, Spells: 21st Century Occult Poetry, On Relationships: An Anthology, The London Magazine, Podium (Vienna), Ambit, 3:AM, Another Gaze, Hotel, Structo, and elsewhere.

 I’ve been commissioned for writing, talks and performances by the Wellcome Collection, Tate Modern, the British Library, English PEN, Wapping Project, Grand Union Gallery and Arusha Gallery, and I’ve given readings and been part of discussions at the Southbank Centre, Edinburgh International Book Festival, Ledbury Poetry Festival, Foyles Charing Cross, and elsewhere.